Strongly connected orientations and integer lattices: Introduction

 \begin{DE}[digraft] A \emph{digraft} is a pair $(D=(V,A),\zF)$ where $D$ is a bipartite digraph, the underlying undirected graph of $D$ is $2$-edge-connected, and $\zF$ is a family over ground set $V$ such that (a) $\emptyset,V\notin \zF$, (b) if $U\in \zF$ then $\delta^-(U)=\emptyset$, (c) $V\setminus v\in \zF$ for every sink $v$ of $D$, and (d) the following face of $\dij(D)$ is nonempty:

 \end{DE}

-The choice of the `digraft' terminology mirrors that of a `graft', an object that shows up in the context of the \emph{minimum $T$-join problem}, and is loosely related to the \emph{minimum dijoin problem} (see~\cite{Cornuejols01}, \S1.3.5).
+\b{See \Cref{fig:digrafts} (left) for an illustration of a digraft.} The choice of the `digraft' terminology mirrors that of a `graft', an object that shows up in the context of the \emph{minimum $T$-join problem}, and is loosely related to the \emph{minimum dijoin problem} (see~\cite{Cornuejols01}, \S1.3.5).

 \Cref{scr-theorem} is a consequence of the following result.

 \begin{theorem} Let $(D=(V,A),\zF)$ be a digraft.
 Then $F(D,\zF)\cap \{0,1\}^A$ contains an integral basis for $\lin(F(D,\zF))$. \end{theorem}